top of page

 About Buffalo Trace Distillery Tours

 Buffalo Trace distillery!
-This distillery is by far the most popular in all of Kentucky, and for very good reasons.
+This distillery is by far the busiest, most popular in all of Kentucky, and for good reasons.
 You hear about Buffalo Trace being called Bourbon Disneyland, or Bourbon Pompei by some.
 You’ll also hear that it is difficult to get a Buffalo Trace Distillery tour, but that’s not exactly true!
-They take hundreds of folks out on tours a day, and there’s always something to do with or without a tour.
+Their distillery team take hundreds of folks out on tours every day, and even without a tour, you can still always visit.
+We know our way around here fairly well and this is one of our favorite places on the bourbon trail!
+So enjoy our guide to the Buffalo Trace Distillery

 Buffalo Trace Warehouse and Tower View-min.jpg